 Additionally, consider industry and legal requirements to ensure that your employees and your organization are complying with any licensing or regulatory standards.
 Certain types of training are mandatory in industries such as healthcare, finance, and others.
 For example, in the healthcare industry, medical practices must conduct OSHA and HIPAA training annually.
 While it’s mandatory to document training, practices have some leeway for how to do this.
 Even in the case of mandatory training, you usually have some leeway when it comes to implementation and the method of delivery.

 Effective training requires measurable results.
 How can you ensure that employees are truly learning and absorbing the information?
 The simplest way is through tests or skill assessments delivered through learning management software.
 If certifications or exams are mandatory, you know exactly what to measure.
-However, even if there aren’t formal requirements in this regard, creating assessment can help you to quantify results.
+However, even if there aren’t formal requirements in this regard, creating assessments can help you to quantify results.

 Role-playing and performing tasks is another way to measure training effectiveness.
 While not always quantifiable in the manner of an exam, role-play can allow supervisors to observe a trainee’s progress.
 To take this a step further, peer-to-peer training, where one trainee teaches another, can also demonstrate and cultivate mastery.
 In any training environment, it’s crucial to find ways to measure progress and identify areas where employees need additional training.